 HHS first declared the spread of COVID-19 a public health emergency in January.
 The World Health Organization classified it as a pandemic on March 11, and on March 13, the President declared a national emergency.
 As US cases continue to increase, hospitals and health centers are facing several challenges, including maintaining an adequate supply of respirator masks, concerns about the availability of ICU beds if cases continue to increase, and potential drug shortages and disruption to the supply chain.

 Another very real concern when it comes to data access in a pandemic situation is the possibility of system downtimes.
-This could include anything from internet interruptions and power outages that make EHR data unavailable for hours, days, or weeks, to cyber criminals taking advantage of a health industry thrown into upheaval as an opportunity for cyberattacks.
+This could include anything from internet interruptions and power outages that make EHR data unavailable for hours, days, or weeks, to cybercriminals taking advantage of a health industry thrown into upheaval as an opportunity for cyberattacks.
+First, consider the more innocuous of these scenarios – system downtimes due to power or internet interruptions.
+In October 2012, when hurricane Sandy hit the east coast, hospitals across New York, New Jersey, and Pennsylvania lost power for days and relied on backup generators; many hospitals were even forced to evacuate.